tateprop/first-webpage/README.md

 5) I need to research responsive design "internetting is hard" has a chapter on this
 6) I need to research the css/html pep8 equivalent

-This overall was not so hard.
+I got lazy on the formatting but its not the main deal This overall was not so hard.
 I want the next challenge!!